GabeOchieng/schneider/pages/consumption/problem_description.md

 ### Historical Weather Data

 This dataset contains temperature data from several stations near each site.
-For each site several temperature measurements were retrieved from stations in a radius of 30 km.
+For each site several temperature measurements were retrieved from stations in a radius of 30 km if available.

 ** Note: Not all sites will have available weather data.  **

  * `SiteId` - An arbitrary ID number for the building, matches across datasets
  * `Timestamp` - The time of the measurement